TannenE/Tools-and-Benchmarks/Sea_Urchin_Endomesoderm_GRN/Models/seaurchinmodels/README.md

 ---

-## Search-Inferred and KO / FE Models
+## Seaurchin KO / FE Models

-Folders such as:
 - `SearchinmodelsFig1`
 - `SearchinmodelsKO+FE_1A`
 - `SearchinmodelsKO+FE_1C`
 - `SearchinmodelsKO+FE_1D`
 - `SearchinmodelsKO+FE_1F`

-contain **search-derived GRN ensembles**, including combinations of knockouts (KO) and formative/endomesoderm (FE) constraints.
+include combinations of knockouts (KO) and formative/endomesoderm (FE) constraints.
-These models were generated using the RE:IN tooling to explore alternative network structures consistent with the figure-based experimental data.
+These models were generated using the RE:IN tooling to explore alternative network structures based of the original figures

 ---